Solar Thermal, Geothermal, Ocean Thermal Powered Electric Generators

 This simple hydride heat engine prototype starts generating electricity the moment the hydride heat exchangers are dipped into hot and cold water.
 See it happen in this short video clip:

+The hydride heat engine is comprised of solar hot water panels, a fan cooler or radiator, a hydride-based hydrogen compressor and an expander-generator set.
 The solar panels produce hot water using energy from the sun.
 The most economical use of solar energy is making hot water and flat plate solar collectors have been available for more than thirty years.
 The hot water is pumped to the hydrogen compressor, which is the heart of the system; it converts the thermal energy in hot water into work energy by compressing a gas.
-The compressed gas is expanded in a hydraulic motor-generator set that produces electricity, after which it returns to the compressor.
+The compressed gas is expanded in a hydraulic motor-generator set that produces electricity, after which it returns to the compressor. |

 The compressor works by, first, absorbing hydrogen gas directly into a metal material, thus forming an alloy of the metal and hydrogen called a “metal hydride”.
 This process occurs at ambient temperature and generates some heat, which is rejected to the ambient air via the fan cooler.
 The metal hydride material is contained within patented very-high-surface-area heat exchangers which are alternately heated and cooled by recirculating water.